Cycling74/rnbo.example.juce/CUSTOM_UI.md

 cmake .. -DRNBO_EDITOR_MODE=WEBVIEW -G "Visual Studio 17 2022"
 ```

+> If you want to supply your own UI implementation from a different directory — for instance, a separate repo — you can override the default paths using the `NATIVE_EDITOR_DIR` and `WEB_EDITOR_DIR` CMake variables.
+See the [Choosing a UI system](./README.md#choosing-a-ui-system) section in `README.md` for details.

 ## Exporting the example patcher

 For this example, we're going to create a custom user interface for a simple drone patcher, which you can export into `/export` as per the instructions over in `README.md`.
 These instructions in this document should work for both a plugin as well as a desktop app.